 Note as well that JSTL's <c:out> tag performs escaping only for XML (5 characters), and not for HTML (12 characters).
 In addition, note that the JSP Expression Language performs no escaping at all.

-For example, consider a simple logoff operation.
+For example, consider a simple logging-off operation.
 On many sites, logging off is implemented with a simple link (GET), and not a POSTed form.
 A hacker can log you off such a site simply by sending you an email.
-Here is the scenario:
+Here's the scenario:

 - you legitimately log in to the target site

-- you receive the email and open it in some client (while still logged in)
+- you receive the email and open it in some client (while still logged in to the target site)

 - your email client automatically parses the email content

-- when the IMG tag is encountered, your email client extracts the src target and sends an HTTP GET request over the network, ostensibly to fetch the 'image'
+- when the IMG tag is encountered by your email client, it extracts the src target and sends an HTTP GET request over the network, ostensibly to fetch the 'image'

 - bingo! you are now logged out, just by opening an email

 - specify the content-type of the response as an HTTP header.
-When using form tokens, the content-type lets tools know when you are serving HTML - if your are serving plain text or XML, then there is no need to inject form tokens.
+When using form tokens, the content-type lets tools know when you are serving HTML - if your are serving plain text or XML (which doesn't contain a form), then there's no need to inject form tokens.